github-devs/adventcalender/README.md

 * merge the PR into release/2020 and delete the feature branch

 ## step 1
 The participants should build the first set of cards for the advent calender.
 For each day a seperate file is created.
-The naming convention for cards is:
+The naming convention for cards is: "ordinalnumber_day.txt" i.e. 1st_day.txt, 2nd_day.txt, ...

+The file contains 3 lines:
+- day
+- quote
+- author

+## example 1st_day.txt
+`
+1
+bal bal
+Kent Beck
+`